-The majority of Public Education rehired retirees return to the same district from where they retired. show cases we reviewed where it appeared the retirees had no intention of ending his or her career.
+The majority of Public Education rehired retirees return to the same district from where they retired.

 - A teacher in one school district retired and immediately returned to work in another district for exactly six months before returning to the district retired from. - One classified worker retired, worked part-time for different school districts, and was then rehired at the district he retired from (in the same position) exactly a year from the date he retired. - One assistant principal retired midyear and was immediately rehired at a different school as a substitute assistant principal.
 Six months later, this employee was hired as a full-time principal at a third school.
 All three schools are in the same district.